 BOMA brings all your communication channels together in one easy-to-use platform -Facebook, LinkedIn, Instagram, Twitter and Email so that you can send a campaign out in a matter of minutes.

 Stuck on what to say?
-BOMA gives you a library of free articles written by Xero for your audience.
-Plus you get access to free images and every communication is automatically formatted for the channels you choose.
+BOMA gives you a library of ready-to-share business advisory and compliance articles written for your audience.
+Plus you get access to over 1.7 million free images and every communication is automatically formatted for the channels you choose.

 BOMA helps drive better marketing results and gives you more time to focus on your business.

 Use the BOMA ROI Calculator to work out how much time and money you can save by using BOMA

 The calculator reflects the potential ROI that you could realise by using BOMA to conduct your Digital Marketing.
 Enter your answers for each question below and it will calculate how much you could save.